evennia/evennia/evennia/contrib/game_systems/mail/README.md

 # In-Game Mail system

-Evennia Contribution - grungies1138 2016
+Contribution by grungies1138 2016

-A simple Brandymail style mail system that uses the Msg class from Evennia Core.
-It has two Commands, both of which can be used on their own:
+A simple Brandymail style mail system that uses the `Msg` class from Evennia Core.
+It has two Commands for either sending mails between Accounts (out of game) or between Characters (in-game).
+The two types of mails can be used together or on their own.

-   - CmdMail - this should sit on the Account cmdset and makes the `mail` command available both IC and OOC.
+   - `CmdMail` - this should sit on the Account cmdset and makes the `mail` command available both IC and OOC.
 Mails will always go to Accounts (other players).
-   - CmdMailCharacter - this should sit on the Character cmdset and makes the `mail` command ONLY available when puppeting a character.
+   - `CmdMailCharacter` - this should sit on the Character cmdset and makes the `mail` command ONLY available when puppeting a character.
 Mails will be sent to other Characters only and will not be available when OOC.
    - If adding *both* commands to their respective cmdsets, you'll get two separate